 After the initial exam, our dentist will determine a prevention plan that will meet the needs of your child.
 Subsequent visits will be planned based upon the initial assessment.

 The first initial dental exam is typically a lap-to-lap exam.
 Parents and the dentist will sit face-to-face, with their knees touching.
 The infant will be slowly lowered back onto the lap of our dentist.
 Older children will be able to sit in the dental chair and will be able to follow the directions provided by our dentist.
 Infants and younger children may cry, but it is important to remember just how valuable these initial pediatric dental visits truly are to the long-term dental wellness of your child.
 We may need to treat early signs of tooth decay with a fluoride treatment or dental sealant.

 It is suggested that children get x-rays every year, as they play an important role in your child’s dental examination and health.
 X-rays allow our dentist to diagnose and offer a treatment plan for conditions that may not be visible during a routine clinical examination.
 They allow for the detection of so much more than just cavities.

 As an example, x-rays could be necessary to evaluate cavities between the teeth, erupting teeth, gauge the condition of the jaw, and help with planning the right orthodontic treatment.
 If any concerns are identified, and treated in their early stages, dental treatment is much more comfortable for the patient, and quite often a more affordable consideration for you.

 It is important to our dentist that we minimize radiation exposure for our patients.
 Digital x-rays offer up to 90% less radiation than traditional x-rays, yet they can produce much higher quality images.

-We recommend that our Weideman Pediatric Dentistry & Orthodontics dentist see your child for their initial appointment before their first birthday.
+We recommend that our Weideman Pediatric Dentistry & Orthodontics dentist see your child for their first visit before their first birthday.
 Call us at (916) 962-0577 to schedule your child’s appointment.